brolinr/brolinr/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on building projects
 - 🌱 I’m currently learning Java.
 - 👯 I’m looking to collaborate on open source.